AlexandruPrimac/backend-frontend/README.md

    - http://localhost:8080/, http://localhost:8080/register, http://localhost:8080/cars, http://localhost:8080/races, http://localhost:8080/sponsors, http://localhost:8080/carDetails, http://localhost:8080/raceDetails, http://localhost:8080/user/details
 ```
    - The users with this role can't add races or sponsors.
 They also don't have access to modify the information from these entities.
-   - The user is able to add a car and he/she will be linked to that specific car to modify and delete it.
+   - The user is able to add a car, and he/she will be linked to that specific car to modify and delete it.

 2. **sponge@gmail.com**: